lambdaclass/concrete/docs/IDENTITY.md

 The intended direction is more compositional than the usual whole-program or whole-crate story.
 Ada/SPARK have pool-level bounds; Rust gets `no_std` by convention.
 Concrete's proposed version is per-function and compositional.

 See [../research/stdlib/allocation-budgets.md](../research/stdlib/allocation-budgets.md).
+R-0445 owns the first report-level allocation count/byte facts; later obligation and profile tasks decide enforcement.
+Resource quantity is not itself an authority capability.

 ### Execution Cost Tracking

 Structural classification of functions: bounded or unbounded loops, recursive or not, max static call depth.
-For bounded functions, abstract instruction counts via IPET.
+For bounded functions, abstract instruction counts or another conservative source-cost model.
 Concrete is unusually tractable for this: no trait-object dispatch or closures, an enumerable set of named callable values with explicit indirect edges, no hidden allocation, and clean SSA CFG.
+R-0445 owns the early source certificate; R-0405 retains hardware WCET.

 See [../research/stdlib/execution-cost.md](../research/stdlib/execution-cost.md).